 A stack may refer to any of the following:

 3. A stack may also refer to a collection of computers that are stacked upon each other or a series of caseless computer components a computer farm.

 4. In some video games, multiple players join to defeat a creature, creating a party or raid.
 When fighting some creatures, it is necessary to stack together.
-When players stack, they are moving to a common spot, standing in a tight group to create a smaller target for the creature to hit or to share incoming damage.
+When players stack, they are moving to a common spot, standing in a tight group to create a smaller target for the creature to hit or share incoming damage.

-5. Stacks are a collection of folders found on the far right-hand side of the Apple dock.
+5. Stacks are a collection of folders found on the far right side of the Apple dock.
 The three default stacks are Applications, Documents, and Downloads.